cyberboy666/two_comparator_effect/README.md

 - this circuit is distributed by __UNDERSCORES__ - _an open video hardware label_ : it is available to purchase - as a pcb, kit or assembled unit - at [underscores.shop](https://underscores.shop/two_comparator_effect/)
 - the schematic for the circuit can be found [here](/hardware/schematic.pdf)
 - the pcb gerber files for the lastest version can be found [here](/hardware/two_comparator_effect_latest.zip)
+- consider [donating](https://liberapay.com/underscores/) to the underscores project to help us continue creating for the commons

 ## demo video